 If you are a Windows user, you may have come across the problem of file not deleting, stating that the file is being used by a program even, or just won’t delete.
-Here are the methods that you should give a try to overcome these issues.
+Here are the methods that you should give a try to force delete a file.

 Basic Solutions if a File is Not Deleting